gambineri/sympy/README.rst

      $ git shortlog -ns --since="1 year"

-will show the top developers from the last year .
+will show the top developers from the last year.

 Citation
 --------